 CONCORD UNIVERSITY THEATRE DEPARTMENT

-This press release was written by Lindsay Crance, a student in Concord University’s Public Relations Workshop.
+This press release was written by Lindsay Crance, a senior at Concord University and a member of the Public Relations Workshop.

 Persons with disabilities should contact Nancy Ellison, 1-304-384-6086 or 1-800-344-6679 extension 6086 if special assistance is required for access to an event scheduled by the University on campus.